freemanlatrell/blog/freemanlatrellblog/content/post/operator-collection-blog.md

 Let's embark on an exciting journey of innovation and modernization for z/OS together.
 Together, we can leverage open-source solutions to propel the z/OS platform forward like never before!

+## Learn More
+Check out Mike Fulton’s [blog][mike-blog] to see what else we have to offer in the latest release of the IBM Z and Cloud Modernization Stack, and the various tools on z/OS.

 [oc-sdk]:https://github.com/IBM/operator-collection-sdk/tree/main/ibm/operator_collection_sdk
 [oc-sdk-tutorial]:https://github.com/IBM/operator-collection-sdk/blob/main/docs/tutorial.md